psipred/cgdms/README.md

 ### Threading sequences onto a structure

-Calculate the energy in the learned potential of a set of sequences threaded onto a structure.
+Calculate the energy in the learned potential of a set of sequences threaded onto a structure:

 ```bash
 cgdms thread -i 1CRN.txt -s sequences.txt